fod/pands-project2021/README.md

 <!-- {% END %} -->

 The plot above shows that *I. versicolor* and *I. virginica* are not linearly separable using a combination of petal width and petal length.
-This is ot surprising as it has been noted many times including by Fisher(1936) in his seminal paper.
-However, note that a number of the *I. versicolor*
+This is ot surprising as it has been noted many times including by Fisher (1936) in his seminal paper.
+However, note the dashed blue line separating the two classes - many of the "difficult-to-classify" *I. versicolor* observations are no unambiguously identified correctly.

+To demonstrate the tracking of these ambiguous points, and to show the unsuitability of sepal dimensions for iris identification, sepal width is plotted against sepal length below.
+Difficult-to-classify points, as defined previously, are again identified.

 <!-- {% Classification Sepal %} -->